-- b.
+- c.
 A reconnaissance survey shall be required for all proposed uses within 500 feet of a known cultural resource, including those listed above in (a)(1) through (6).
-The location of known cultural resources are shown in the cultural resource inventory. - 2.
+The location of known cultural resources are shown in the cultural resource inventory. - d.
+The Gorge Commission may choose to conduct a reconnaissance survey for proposed uses listed in the exceptions if, in its professional judgement, a reconnaissance survey may be necessary to ensure protection of cultural resources. - 2.
 A historic survey shall be required for all proposed uses that would alter the exterior architectural appearance of buildings and structures that are 50 years old or older, or compromise features of the surrounding area that are important in defining the historic or architectural character of the buildings or structures that are 50 years old or older. - 3.
 The Gorge Commission will conduct and pay for all reconnaissance and historic surveys for small-scale uses in the General Management Area. - a.
 When archaeological resources or traditional cultural properties are discovered, the Gorge Commission also will identify the approximate boundaries of the resource or property and delineate a reasonable buffer zone. - b.
 Reconnaissance surveys and buffer zone delineations for large-scale uses shall be the responsibility of the project applicant. - c.
 The Gorge Commission will conduct and pay for evaluations of significance and mitigation plans for cultural resources that are discovered during construction, subsection G, for small and large-scale uses in the General Management Area. - d.
-For this Ordinance, large-scale uses include development involving: - (1) two or more new residential dwellings; - (2) recreation facilities; - (3) commercial and industrial development; - (4) public transportation facilities; - (5) electric facilities, lines, equipment, and appurtenances that are 33 kilovolts or greater; - (6) communications, water and sewer, and natural gas transmission (as opposed to distribution) lines, pipes, equipment, and appurtenances; and
+For this Ordinance, large-scale uses include development involving: - (1) two or more new residential dwellings;

+- (2) recreation facilities;

+- (3) commercial and industrial development;

+- (4) public transportation facilities;

+- (5) electric facilities, lines, equipment, and appurtenances that are 33 kilovolts or greater;

+(6) communications, water and sewer, and natural gas transmission (as opposed to distribution) lines, pipes, equipment, and appurtenances; and

-- (7) disposal sites - 4.
-The primary responsibility and cost of preparing an Evaluation of Significance, D; Assessment of Affect, E; or Mitigation Plan, F, shall be borne by the project applicant. - a.
+(7) disposal sites

+- 4. The primary responsibility and cost of preparing an Evaluation of Significance, D; Assessment of Affect, E; or Mitigation Plan, F, shall be borne by the project applicant. - a.
 If the applicant has no practicable alternative, according to (7) below, Practicable Alternative Test, allowing them to avoid an affected cultural resource, or is seeking to make a change or addition to a historic resource, the Forest Service has agreed to provide services to aid in the preparation of the Evaluation of Significance, Assessment of Effect, or Mitigation Plan to the greatest extent possible. - b.
 The responsibility for and cost of any development necessary to protect or mitigate effects on the cultural resource shall be borne by the project applicant. - 5.
 All cultural resource surveys, evaluations, assessments, and mitigation plans shall be performed by professionals whose expertise reflects the type of cultural resources that are involved.
 Principal investigators shall meet the professional standards published in 36 Code of Federal Regulations (CFR) Part 61 and Guidelines for evaluating and Documenting Traditional Cultural Properties (Parker and King, no date). - 1.
 If cultural resources may be affected by a proposed use, an evaluation shall be performed to determine if they are significant.
 Cultural resources are significant if one of the following criteria is satisfied: - A. The cultural resources are included in, or eligible for inclusion in, the National Register of Historic Places.